gakimball/modeler/README.md

 # Modeler

+**This was a weekend project I ended up not needing for my job.
+I won't be publishing it to npm.**

 Data modeling and validation tool.
+It's like React's PropTypes, but you can access the underlying metadata about the validation.

 ```js
 import Modeler, { Types } from 'modeler';